merkksgit/tmux-live/README.md

 To change these paths, modify the `find` command in the script.

+## Credits

+This script is heavily influenced by tmux-sessionizer, a script by [ThePrimeagen](https://github.com/ThePrimeagen/).
+The project adapts his session management approach while adding live-server functionality for web development.

 ## License

 This project is licensed under the [MIT License](https://mit-license.org/)